 An anchovy is a small, common forage fish of the family Engraulidae.
 Most species are found in marine waters, but several will enter brackish water and some in South America are restricted to fresh water.

 The more than 140 species are placed in 17 genera; they are found in the Atlantic, Indian and Pacific Oceans, and in the Black Sea and the Mediterranean Sea.
 Anchovies are usually classified as oily fish.

-Some also eat them as a snack.
-I also read an article recently that you can simmer them in water for about 15 min. to make a quick stock that serves as the base for a lot of Korean soups and stews.
+You can also simmer anchovies in water for about 15 minutes to make a delicious stock that can serve as a base for making Korean soups and stews

 Sambal Nasi Lemak